"Guys, we've got to go to the Initiative." said Buffy, brusquely.

 Giles, seeing the mounting frustration in Buffy's face, said hurriedly "Okay, I think you'd better go now before Buffy explodes.
 I'll stay here and keep an eye on Spike." he said.
 Buffy smiled at him gratefully.

 The group made their way to the frat house that Riley lived in, and where the only entrance to the Initiative that Buffy knew was.
 She thought that it was possible that they wouldn't have revoked her access yet, and that there would still be too much chaos for anyone to notice they were there, as long as it seemed as though they belonged there.

 Unfortunately, as Buffy stood in front of the mirror (it had taken her a fair while to get everyone not to stand directly behind her) nothing happened.
 Apparently someone - Buffy hoped that it hadn't been Riley - had decided to revoke her access.

 Sam was about to suggest they go in via the entrance that she had gotten Hailey through, when Teal'c pulled out his Zat and shot the door.
 Blue electricity flickered briefly over the mirror, and then the door that it disguised opened a crack, as it's circuits were presumably shorted.

 Fortunately, the elevator inside still worked (when Xander asked why, both Sam and Willow launched into a long explanation in which they finished each others sentences.
 What Xander managed to get from the conversation was that the elevator and the door were isolated from each other) so the group began their descent into the bowels of the Initiative.

-Although the elevator only takes a few seconds, to the somewhat crowded group inside it, the downwards trip seemed to take much longer than that.
-However, when it arrives and the group gratefully spills out, they are glad to see the busy nature of the various scientists below.
-No military is to be seen.
+Although the elevator only took a few seconds, to the somewhat crowded group inside it, the downwards trip seemed to take much longer than that.
+However, when it arrived and the group gratefully spilled out, they are glad to see the busy nature of the various scientists below.
+No military personnel were to be seen.

 "Hey, it's Angleman." said Buffy, pointing at the man in question.